4ymaneee/Email_Bot_Generator/README.md

 ```

 - **Generate Emails**:
-- The tool will automatically generate multiple email combinations (e.g., john.doe@gmail.com, doe.john@gmail.com, etc.) based on the names and selected hosts.
+  The tool will automatically generate multiple email combinations (e.g., john.doe@gmail.com, doe.john@gmail.com, etc.) based on the names and selected hosts.

 - **Manage Hosts**:
-- Add or remove email hosts like company.com, service.org, etc., directly within the app.
+  Add or remove email hosts like company.com, service.org, etc., directly within the app.

 - **Access Output**:
--The generated emails will be saved in the folder Emails Generated, with sequentially numbered filenames (e.g., Emails_Combination_1.txt).
+  The generated emails will be saved in the folder Emails Generated, with sequentially numbered filenames (e.g., Emails_Combination_1.txt).

 ## Credits ✨
 Created by Aymane Elm.
 All rights reserved. © 2024.